openssl/general-policies/policies/experimental-features.md

 `ifdefs`, etc. This document is authoritative for the purposes of what constitutes an experimental feature, subject to this policy.

-Merging a PR which creates a new experimental feature requires OTC discussion and approval.
+Merging a PR which creates a new experimental feature requires both OMC and OTC approval.
+The approvals can be obtained in either order.
 Non-trivial changes to an existing feature scope definition document may be subject to OTC review if needed via the standard OTC hold process.